froth/mongo-http4s-fs2-cats-effect/README.md

 # mongo-http4s-fs2-cats-effect
-Testproject to integrate cats-effect with mongodb
+Example project to integrate cats-effect with mongodb